Art-of-WiFi/UniFi-API-client/README.md

 - UniFi Cloud Key Gen2 Plus (UCK G2 Plus), firmware version 2.0.24 or higher
 - UniFi Cloud Console, details [here](https://help.ui.com/hc/en-us/articles/4415364143511)

-The class automatically detects UniFi OS-based controllers and adjusts URLs and several functions/methods accordingly.
+The class automatically detects UniFi OS consoles and adjusts the URLs and several functions/methods accordingly.

 If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix or with port 443 when working with a UniFi OS-based controller.

 > **IMPORTANT NOTE**: cookies are no longer supported with UniFi OS-based controllers.
 If your application code does use cookies, they will be ignored automatically when working with UniFi OS-based controllers.

-Please test all methods you plan on using thoroughly before using the API Client with UniFi OS devices in a production environment.

 ## Installation